Shipow/AlgoliaSearch-Ionic/README.md

 # Build Realtime Search with Algolia in your Ionic app
 If you are creating a mobile app you will most likely need a search to let your user navigate through your data.
 We will relay on Algolia service to make it blazing fast.
 It's fun and simple.

+This demo use the Hacker News index with ~ 1,500,000 records.

 DEMO: [http://shipow.github.io/AlgoliaSearch-Ionic](http://shipow.github.io/AlgoliaSearch-Ionic)